aglushkov/serega/README.md

 PostSerializer.new(except: "user(username,email)").to_h(post)
 PostSerializer.new(with: "user(email)").to_h(post)

-# Modifiers can still be provided old way using nested hashes or arrays.
+# Modifiers can still be provided the old way using nested hashes or arrays.
 PostSerializer.new(with: {user: %i[email, username]}).to_h(post)
 ```

 ### Plugin :if

-Plugin adds `:if`, `:unless`, `:if_value`, `:unless_value` options to
+Plugin adds `:if, :unless, :if_value, :unless_value` options to
-attributes so we can remove attributes from response in various ways.
+attributes so we can remove attributes from the response in various ways.

 Use `:if` and `:unless` when you want to hide attributes before finding
 attribute value, and use `:if_value` and `:unless_value` to hide attributes
-after finding final value.
+after getting the final value.

 Options `:if` and `:unless` accept currently serialized object and context as
 parameters.
 Options `:if_value` and `:unless_value` accept already found
 serialized value and context as parameters.

-Options `:if_value` and `:unless_value` cannot be used with :serializer option,
+Options `:if_value` and `:unless_value` cannot be used with the `:serializer` option.
-as serialized objects have no "serialized value".
 Use `:if` and `:unless` in this case.

 See also a `:hide` option that is available without any plugins to hide